blualg/m-ovito/doc/manual/reference/file_formats/input/cfg_atomeye.rst

 Python parameters
 """""""""""""""""

-The file reader accepts the following optional keyword parameters in a Python call to the :py:func:`~ovito.io.import_file` or :py:meth:`~ovito.pipeline.FileSource.load` functions.
+The file reader accepts the following optional keyword parameters in a call to the :py:func:`~ovito.io.import_file` or :py:meth:`~ovito.pipeline.FileSource.load` Python functions.

-.. py:function:: import_file(location, sort_particles = False, **kwargs)
+.. py:function:: import_file(location, sort_particles = False)
   :noindex:

   :param sort_particles: Makes the file reader reorder the loaded particles before passing them to the pipeline.
                          Sorting is based on the values of the ``Particle Identifier`` property loaded from the CFG file (only if available as an auxiliary property in *Extended CFG* files).
   :type sort_particles: bool